Published: Jan 19, 2015, Updated: Oct 17, 2022

 The ESTA, or visa waiver, application may seem like a simple application, yet it is quite common to make a mistake.
 The most common mistakes are incorrect birthdate, passport expiry/issuance dates or passport number.
 If you find you've made a mistake on your ESTA application, here's what to do (checkout the video for a brief summary):

-If you made a mistake on any other field, including any of the following, you will need to resubmit a fresh application.
+If you made a mistake on any of the fields below, or any of the eligibility questions, you will need to submit a fresh application.
 These fields are individually listed below and described.